 A small co-ed prep school with a family feel and very good results - all set on an idyllic 12 acres with a high-ropes course, zip-wire, and a quad-biking track.
 What's not to love?!

 As first impressions go, Barfield gets top marks – set in 12 beautiful acres, surrounded by fields and woodland.
 And the school makes the most of the stunning surroundings with outdoor education a massive priority.
-A new treehouse is has recently been built which is also be used as an outdoor classroom, and there are high and low ropes courses, a zip wire, a quad biking track as well as an archery and a shooting range.
+A new treehouse has recently been built which is also used as an outdoor classroom, and there are high and low ropes courses, a zip wire, a quad biking track as well as an archery and a shooting range.
 Sounds idyllic, right?

 The main building is very attractive and there’s a lovely homely feel when you go inside – it’s light and spacious with armchairs, and in the main meeting room there are large sofas with squashy cushions set either side of a big coffee table and huge windows that look out onto the playgrounds.
 If you like your schools with a feeling of informality and intimacy, you’re in the right place.

 There are 220 children on the register – with a 55:45 split of boys to girls – but there are plans to grow numbers over the next few years with an eventual target of 300 pupils.
 Entry is non-selective.
 Children come mostly from the local area extending to Farnborough, Aldershot, Farnham and Guildford.

 There’s a warm and caring ethos at Barfield, with a strong focus on pastoral care, and the size of the school means that every child is known by all the staff.